-We draw attention to Note 1 in the financial statements, which indicates that at December 31, 2021 the Entity has not achieved profitable operations, has a net loss and accumulated losses since inception.
+We draw attention to Note 1 in the financial statements, which indicates that at December 31, 2022 the Entity has a net loss and accumulated losses since inception.

 As stated in Note 1 in the financial statements, these events or conditions, along with other matters as set forth in Note 1 in the financial statements, indicate that a material uncertainty exists that may cast significant doubt on the Entity's ability to continue as a going concern.